 Gambling Harm Awareness Week is a time to engage with the community about why gambling harm matters.
-The Foundation can support your organisation by providing a range of resources to use at events or on digital channels.
+The Foundation supports organisations by providing a range of resources to use at events or on digital channels.

 Did you know?

-- Harm from gambling isn’t only about losing money.
-Gambling harm can affect your wellbeing, including your self-esteem, relationships, physical and mental health.
-Each of these harms may feel small, but over time they can build up.
-You may not even notice that it’s happening, or that the harm is gambling-related.
+- Harm from gambling isn’t just about losing money.
+Gambling can affect how you feel.
+It can also affect your self-esteem, relationships, physical and mental health.
+You may not even notice at first, but these feelings can build up.
 It can happen to anyone.

-- According to research, almost one in five (around 550,000) Victorian adults who gamble may be experiencing harm from gambling.
+- According to research, almost one in five (around 550,000) Victorian adults who gamble may be experiencing negative effects from gambling.

-- Gambling harm is often hidden and the effects not spoken about because it can be a sensitive issue that makes people feel uncomfortable.
-That’s why, as part of the first Gambling Harm Awareness Week, we’re focusing on the theme TALK.
+- Gambling harm is often hidden, and the effects not spoken about because it can be a sensitive issue that makes people feel uncomfortable.
+That’s why, as part of Gambling Harm Awareness Week, we’re focusing on the theme TALK.
 SHARE.
 SUPPORT.

 Getting the message out

-- Gambling harm is often hidden and not spoken about because it can be a sensitive issue that makes people feel uncomfortable.
+- The effects of gambling are often hidden and not spoken about because it can be a sensitive issue that makes people feel uncomfortable.

-- Gambling harm may seem small to begin with but it can escalate easily.
+- The effects of gambling may seem small to begin with, but it can escalate easily.

-- Anyone can experience harm from gambling but it’s not something we talk about openly.
+- Anyone can experience negative effects of gambling but it’s not something we talk about openly.